Anthroposophy: Religious nature

 Some Baptist and mainstream academical heresiologists still appear inclined to agree with the more narrow prior edict of 1919 on dogma and the Lutheran (Missouri Sinod) apologist and heresiologist Eldon K. Winker quoted Ron Rhodes that Steiner's Christology is very similar to Cerinthus.
 Steiner did perceive "a distinction between the human person Jesus, and Christ as the divine Logos", which could be construed as Gnostic but not Docetic, since "they do not believe the Christ departed from Jesus prior to the crucfixion".
 "Steiner's Christology is discussed as a central element of his thought in Johannes Hemleben, Rudolf Steiner: A Documentary Biography, trans.
 Leo Twyman (East Grinstead, Sussex: Henry Goulden, 1975), pp. 96-100.
 From the perspective of orthodox Christianity, it may be said that Steiner combined a docetic understanding of Christ's nature with the Adoptionist heresy."
 Older scholarship says Steiner's Christology is Nestorian.
 According to Egil Asprem, "Steiner's Christology was, however, quite heterodox, and hardly compatible with official church doctrine."

 George Bălan wrote "Even before Nazism and communism, Eastern Orthodoxy and Catholicism had declared war on anthroposophy for daring to step into territory considered the privileged domain of the Church."
+According to Carl Raschke anthroposophy is pantheism.
+An evangelical author agrees that Steiner was close to pantheism.
 Steiner's Anthroposophy influenced the Russian theologians Pavel Florensky and Sergei Bulgakov.
+Peter Staudenmaier agrees that the anthroposophical "figure of Christ ... is decidedly unorthodox".